 Welcome to the Schuylkill River Trail, a multi-use trail in Southeastern Pennsylvania with a projected length of almost 130 miles.
 There are currently over 60 miles complete in sections, including a 30-plus mile stretch from Philadelphia to Parkerford.
 The trail breaks off in Parkerford and picks up again in Pottstown where it continues for about 20 miles to Reading.
 From there, cyclists can follow a 20-mile signed on-road route to Hamburg.
 In Hamburg, trail users can access a scenic seven-mile stretch to Auburn in Schuylkill County.
 The trail is a great way to enjoy the outdoors, exercise or commute.
 This site provides maps and information to help you access the trail.

 The Schuylkill River Trail was built, and is managed, by different organizations and municipalities.
-These groups, and other entities, form the Schuylkill River Trail Council: Schuylkill River Development Corp., Fairmount Park, East Falls Development Corp., Manayunk Development Corp., Montgomery County, Valley Forge National Historical Park, Chester County, Schuylkill River Heritage Area, Berks County Planning Dept., Borough of Hamburg, Schuylkill County and PA Dept. of Conservation and Natural Resources.
-Contact information for members of the council is on the Links page.
+These groups include: Schuylkill River Development Corp., Fairmount Park, East Falls Development Corp., Manayunk Development Corp., Montgomery County, Valley Forge National Historical Park, Chester County, Schuylkill River Greenways NHA, Berks County Planning Dept., Borough of Hamburg, Schuylkill County and PA Dept. of Conservation and Natural Resources.